 One of the toughest parts of wedding planning is determining how much alcohol you need for all of your guests.
 Figuring out how much food, cake, dessert and favors you need is easy – you can essentially allocate one serving per person.
 But with alcohol, it’s difficult to gauge how much each person is going to drink.
-There will be some guests that won’t drink any at all, some that will only drink beer, some that will only drink wine, and then there will be some guests that will drink more than their fair share.
+There will be some guests who won’t drink any at all, some who will only drink beer, some who will only drink wine, and then there will be some guests who will drink more than their fair share.
 The time of day and day of week you hold your wedding will affect your decision as well.
 Before you start to panic, don’t worry – we’re here to help.
 Here’s how to figure out what kinds of beer you should serve at your wedding.

 How Much Beer Should I Get?